Core Functions

 - You can’t remove locked liquidity (use

-first if needed) - The SDK handles wrapping/unwrapping of SOL automatically
+refreshVestingfirst if needed) - The SDK handles wrapping/unwrapping of SOL automatically

 removeAllLiquidityAndClosePosition

 Removes all liquidity from a position and closes it in a single transaction.
-FunctionTxBuilder
+FunctionTxBuilder) that can be used to build, sign, and send the transaction.

 Example